Tomboy ((G)I-dle song)

 "Tomboy" is a song recorded by South Korean girl group (G)I-dle for their first studio album I Never Die.
 It was released as the album's lead single by Cube Entertainment on March 14, 2022.
 The song marked the first release of (G)I-dle as a quintet following the departure of member Soojin in August 2021.
+It is an alt-rock and pop punk song that takes influence from rock music.
+It incorporates guitar riffs, drum beats, and lyrics that revolve around breaking the mold of being a perfect girlfriend.

+"Tomboy" received positive reviews from several publications, which named it one of the best K-pop songs in 2022, as well as praising the song's production, lyrics, and message.
+It was commercially successful in South Korea, peaking at number one on the Circle Chart for multiple weeks.
+Additionally, it was certified platinum by the Korea Music Content Association after surpassing 100 million streams in the country.

 Background and release

 On February 17, 2022, Cube Entertainment announced (G)I-dle would be releasing a new album in March 2022 as a five-member group after Soojin, who was embroiled in a school bullying controversy, departed in August 2021.
 On February 24, it was announced (G)I-dle would be releasing their first studio album I Never Die on March 14.
 Four days later, the album's track listing was released, with "Tomboy" confirmed as the lead single.
 On March 7, the audio teaser video was released.
 The music video teaser was released on March 11 and 12.
 On May 20, a remix version by R3hab was released.